DBCDK/communityservice/doc/query-language.md

 the object in the inner-most context must have a property `attributes` which in turn must have a property `approved`.

 If the reference is prefixed with a carret `^`, the next-to-inner context is used, like in `^owner_id`.

+{ In IncludeEntitiesRecursively the next-to-inner context is not couting the next-in-chain of entities, only the entity itself or the entity that started the chain.
+See front-page example. }

 ## Errors